HMS Lenox (1678): Service 1726-1756

 Later in 1745 She was under the command of Captain Edmund Toll.
 She sailed in August 1745 to the West Indies with Vice-Admiral Isaac Townsend's Squadron.
 She participated in Commodore Cornelius Michell's encounter with Marquis de Conflans in the Windward Passage during 3 to 13 August 1746.
 Commodore Mitchell's Squadron though marginally superior to de Conflans’ Squadron did not engage on the 3rd.
 On the 4th of August by 4pm he was in an advantageous position but shorten sail then ran for Jamaica.
 By 8pm the leading French ship closed and engaged the Lenox.
 The fight last about 90 minutes and the Lenox managed to escape.
-Commodore Michell was court martialed and dismissed from service.
+Commodore Michell was court martialled and dismissed from service.
 In 1747 she was under Captain Peter Lawrence once more.
 She was involved in the encounter with Marquis de Dubois de La Motte's squadron off Cape Nicholas on 25 March 1747.
 In October 1747 she was under Captain Charles Holmes and sailed to join Rear-Admiral Charles Knowles at Port Royal, Jamaica.
 In August she was detached to escort a convoy destined for England departing on 25 August 1748.
 On 29 September a Spanish fleet of seven men-of-war were sighted.
 Captain Holmes dispersed the convoy and led the Spanish to Admiral Knowles's Fleet.
 After locating Admiral Knowles, the Admiral went in search of the Spaniards.
 The Spanish vessels were found on 1 October 1748.
 The Spanish lost one ship captured and another burnt later to avoid capture.
 She returned Home and was surveyed on 2 February 1749 with no repair required and placed in Ordinary.